Sturgis Bank & Trust Company Personal Internet Banking BillPay service has been updated with many convenient and timesaving features.

 How Identity Theft and Fraud Happen

 Fraudsters have many ways, both high tech and low tech, to obtain your personal and financial data.
-For example they may:
+For example fraudsters may:

 - Steal your wallet, purse, mail or even your trash.